 For more information and to volunteer at future events contact email@example.com.

 The Chapel Garden infrastructure has been repaired and the gardens renewed and dedicated by Fr.
-Kevin Gillespie this Fall.
+Kevin Gillespie in Fall 2018.

 - You will observe new dogwood trees shortly in bloom.
 Once they are truly established they will put on a gorgeous display of reddish pink each Spring.
 Structure has been created with tall growing hollies that will bring a holiday note in the winter months.